(Added at v1.2)

 - Click Add Filter and change the filter name in the Filter Name text box.

 - You also have the option to use Add an expression set, which allows you to define and apply two filters to a single query.
-Depending on if All or Any of the expressions in this set are true, either features meeting all the expressions or features meeting any of the expressions in the set display on the map.
+Depending on whether the All or Any option is selected for whether the expressions in this set are true, either features meeting all the expressions or features meeting any of the expressions in the set display on the map.

 - Repeat the steps above to add other filters.